MaterializeInc/terraform-provider-materialize/docs/resources/table.md

 Required:

 - `name` (String) The name of the column to be created in the table.
+Used exactly as written, including case, spaces and reserved words.
 - `type` (String) The data type of the column indicated by name.

 Optional: